-Typically, the main cause of leaky faucets are worn out washers.
+Typically, worn out washers provide the main cause of leaky faucets.
 Leaks occur because the washers inside of the faucet handles are rubber and tend to wear out quickly.
 To fix, then turn off the main water supply, unscrew the handle and remove the old washer, while inserting the new washer.

 Check Leaking Toilets

 Leaking toilets cause weekend warriors a major annoyance that can add to your water bill over time.
 Find some food coloring and add it to the tank to confirm if you have a leaky toilet.
-Check back in about an hour and if the water in the bowl is colored, then you have a leak.
+Check back in about an hour and if the water in the bowl contains food coloring, then a leak exists.

 Avoid Clogged Drains